another 100 acres

 silver and gold

 As well as the denarius I found, a few other silver coins have shown their faces here too.
-These include sixpences, shillings and a splattering of hammered coins which can be seen with a myriad of other finds in Figs 4, 5, 6 & 7.
-I also found my first Elizabeth I hammered coin, a sixpence which can be seen in Fig 8.
+These include sixpences, shillings and a splattering of hammered coins which can be seen with a myriad of other finds in Figs.4-8.
+I also found my first Elizabeth I hammered coin, a sixpence which can be seen in Fig.9a & b.
 But most importantly this permission is where I found my first gold.
 I have no doubt you will agree that this is a pivotal moment for every detectorist, being able to dance that fabled dance is a magical thing to be sure!
-This find came in the form of a gypsy ring (Figs 9 & 10) which was 18ct gold set with two rubies and a diamond.
+This find came in the form of a gypsy ring (Figs.10-12) which was 18ct gold set with two rubies and a diamond.
 From the hallmarks I was able to decipher that the ring was made in Birmingham in the year 1897.
 It wasn’t particularly valuable as the ring itself had sustained some damage, but it was definitely a moment that I will never forget, a detecting right of passage ticked off the list.

 things of significance

-A few other bucket listers came from this permission the first being a medieval horse harness pendant (Fig 11), something I had been wanting to find for quite a while.
+A few other bucket listers came from this permission the first being a medieval horse harness pendant (Fig.13), something I had been wanting to find for quite a while.
 The pendant was quite beaten by the sands of time but it wasn’t broken.
 The face of the pendant is decorated with rampant lion facing left with a forked tail in raised relief and a small amount of red enamel on the outline survives.
-The second bucket lister was a silver Commonwealth Half Groat (Fig 12).
+The second bucket lister was a silver Commonwealth halfgroat (Fig14a & b).
 These coins were minted in the period 1649-60 when there was no monarch as Charles I had been beheaded and Oliver Cromwell took power, which is why these coins were produced without a royal bust.
 Commonwealth coins from this period are not common finds and this little chap was just lying on the surface sunbathing.

-Another significant find was a section of Roman Armilla bracelet (Figs 15, 16 & 17), which despite being broken was in really good condition.
+Another significant find was a section of Roman Armilla bracelet (Figs.17-19), which despite being broken was in really good condition.
 I almost through this in my scrap pocket until I wiped away the earth and saw the decoration.
 I showed this section of bracelet to the now retired archaeologist Gilbert Burleigh, who was the subject of my last article.

 Gil responded with the following “James, that is extremely significant.
 They are associated with the Roman military in the 1st century AD.
 They are also associated with religious sites.
 I’ll send you what I wrote about armilla in my PhD text”.